smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

 Array decay types are useful (and required) to receive array parameters, but as with non-array pointers, the use of the types with pointer `const`ness is uncommon.
-Study [this program](https://godbolt.org/z/MD2Mgj) prepared to illustrate `const` qualification on an array's decay types.
+Study [this program](https://godbolt.org/z/-ag7bH) prepared to illustrate `const` qualification on an array's decay types.

 Array decay types with and without `const` qualification on data are frequently used with [C-strings]( {{ '/2020/03/30/exploring-c-strings' | relative_url }} ), which are just `char` arrays.
-For example, the library function [`std::strcpy`](https://en.cppreference.com/w/cpp/string/byte/strcpy) receives the destination array as `char*` so that the destination can be modified, but receives the source array as `const char*` because the source is only read.
+For example, the library function [`std::strcpy`](https://en.cppreference.com/w/cpp/string/byte/strcpy) receives the destination array as `char*` so that the destination can be modified, but it receives the source array as `const char*` because the source is only read.

 {% include bookmark.html id="4" %}